TECHNIK VETERINARY - CONDITIONS OF SALE

 5.2.3 at all times it has and maintains all the licenses, permissions, authorisations, consents and permits that it needs to carry out its obligations under the Contract.

-5.3 Any inspection or testing of the Goods carried out by the Buyer whether before or after delivery shall not in any way diminish the Sellers obligation to ensure that the Goods comply with the terms of the Contract and the Seller shall remain fully responsible for the Goods.
+5.3 The Buyer may inspect and test the Goods at any time before delivery.
+Any inspection or testing of the Goods carried out by the Buyer whether before or after delivery shall not in any way diminish the Sellers obligation to ensure that the Goods comply with the terms of the Contract and the Seller shall remain fully responsible for the Goods.

 6. Standards of Quality

-6.1 Goods shall comply with any appropriate British Standard specification or British Code of Practice issued by the British Standards Institution current at the date of this Contract and on request the Seller shall provide written evidence of conformity with such standards
+6.1 Goods shall comply with any appropriate British Standard specification or British Code of Practice or any other standards document issued by the British Standards Institution current at the date of this Contract and on request the Seller shall provide written evidence of conformity with such standards.

 7. Visits to Premises